The short answer is…No.

-Medicare will not make separate payments for items dispensed during any inpatient stay in acute care hospitals, long term care hospitals, inpatient rehabilitation facilities, inpatient psychiatric facilities, or critical access hospitals.
+Medicare will not make separate payments for items dispensed during any inpatient stay in acute care hospitals, long-term care hospitals, inpatient rehabilitation facilities, or critical access hospitals.
 Medicare makes payments to these entities via different payment systems and all payments made through these systems are considered to be payment in full, including any DME items dispensed during the stay.

 What If You Try?

 Medicare is clear in its communication regarding what to expect if supplies are dispensed during an inpatient stay.
 Medicare relates that it will not pay the supplier for items that were dispensed.
 Furthermore, if any deductible or coinsurance was inappropriately collected from an inpatient, it must be refunded to the patient.